IPC and the Paralympic Movement

 The PNZ Classification Strategy will ensure that Member Sports work towards having an IPC Athlete Classification Code compliant standard of operation and accountability with leadership and support from the National Classification Programme.

 The National Classification Program

 The National Classification Programme will provide a National Athlete Classification Code, High Performance Programme support and resources to ensure there is Code compliance by Member Sports, through the implementation of their IF Classification Rules and Regulations.

-Paralympics New Zealand Athlete Classification Code and Standards
+PNZ Athlete Classification Code and Standards

 The PNZ Classification Standards are the technical and operational requirements for classification within New Zealand and these must directly reflect, and be in compliance with, the sport specific IF Classification Rules, which in itself, is in direct compliance with the Code.
 The PNZ Standards relate to:

 - Eligible Impairments

 - Protests and Appeals